bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 creditCard.getCreditCardToken();
 ```

-> ### How to delete a registered credit card token from the device
+Building on the above example, this code on the right shows how to read information from a credit card object.

-> The `getRegisteredCreditCards` function deletes a specific stored credit card token from local storage.
+### Delete Card Token

 ```java
 public void deleteCreditCard(CreditCard creditCard) {